siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 # Outline for New Developers

-For the experienced developer wishing to build your own blockchain using the Komodo software, we recommend the following approach.
+For the developer wishing to build your own blockchain using the Komodo software, we recommend the following approach.

 ## Visit Us in Discord